Nastagio degli Onesti: Plot

-Art
+Depiction by Botticelli

-Sandro Botticelli made a series of four panels that illustrate many episodes of the story Boccaccio, thought to have been commissioned by Lorenzo the Magnificent in 1483 as a gift to Giannozzo Pucci at his marriage to Lucrezia Bini of that year.
+Sandro Botticelli made a series of four panels that illustrate many episodes of the story by Boccaccio, thought to have been commissioned by Lorenzo the Magnificent in 1483 as a gift to Giannozzo Pucci at his marriage to Lucrezia Bini of that year.
 Originally stored in Palazzo Pucci, Florence, in the second half of the nineteenth century they were dispersed: three are now in the Prado, and only one, the last, has returned to its original location after being, among other things, in the Collection Watney of Charlbury at London.

 Style and interpretations

 Two characters of the novel, the black knight and the woman on the run, are damned in hell.
 There has been no sign of repentance for their sins, and that is suicide for him and the refusal of love for her.
 By Boccaccio, then, love, even in its component hedonistic, receives a positive evaluation: everyone has the right to love and be loved in return, so the woman was guilty for not having loved.